 • brucealanblock.com

-Grand Rapids Divorce & Family Law Attorney
+Grand Rapids Divorce Lawyer

-Comprehensive Divorce & Family Law Services
+Divorce & Family Law Representation in Grand Rapids

-• Divorce with or without children
+• Divorce with or without minor children

-• Child custody, parenting time, and child support
+• Child support and spousal support (alimony)

-• Property division and spousal support (alimony)
+• Property division and protection of marital assets

 • Post-judgment modifications and enforcement

-Protecting Your Property, Finances, and Parenting Time
+Protecting Your Property, Finances, and Future

 • Identifying marital vs. separate property

-• Valuing homes, businesses, and retirement assets
+• Valuing homes, businesses, and retirement accounts

-• Calculating child support and spousal support under Michigan guidelines
+• Evaluating support obligations under Michigan guidelines

 Start Moving Forward